The-Lab-LaBella/Wild_Yeast_Summer_2025/README.md

 # Biosafety

-Our lab is registerd as a Bio-Safety Level 2 lab.
+Our lab is registered as a Bio-Safety Level 2 lab.
 This means that we are able to grow organisms, like _Candida albicans_ which can possibly infect people.
 If you are at an increased risk of infection we can increase your PPE protective equipment or find alternative experiments.

 To work in the lab you **must complete biosafety training**.
 Specifically the **Laboratory Personnel BSS** training.
 Instructions for how to take this course can be found here: https://research.charlotte.edu/departments/office-research-protections-and-integrity-orpi/biosafety/biosafety-training-information/

-You will also need to review our specific biosafety protocol located in the google drive.
+You will also need to review our specific biosafety protocol located on Google Drive.

 ## Essential Biosafety Rules